seandst/rusty-async-fibber/README.md

 Assuming docker, though this should work just as well with podman, `docker build -t asyncfibber .`, and then `docker run -P asyncfibber`.
-Then you can talk to it over a tcp socket (so telnet, netcat/nc, socat, write a program, whatever) to get some fibonacci numbers.
+Find the exposed port with `docker ps`, then you can talk to it over a tcp socket (using telnet, netcat/nc, socat, a program you wrote, whatever) to get some fibonacci numbers.

 The interface is:
   - Send an int, followed by a newline